 It is essential that your child has a sensible, clean P.E kit to wear including trainers for outdoor games.

 - Make sure that your child reads every single night.

-- Record the book title, page numbers and how well they read in their reading records.
+- Record the book title, page numbers and how well they read in their reading records and date it.

 - Ask your child questions about the book e.g.